 It’s a holiday standard in my house.
-We make corn casserole every year.
+We make corn pudding every year.

 Oh, and when I go to the Farmer’s Market in the dead of summer and the fresh corn is calling my name?
-I make corn casserole then, too.
+I make this southern corn pudding then, too.

 Once, on a night we both had to work particularly late and came home to a house with only pantry and refrigerator “staples” but no real dinner, I broke out two cans of corn from our Hurricane Preparedness Kit, and we had it for dinner along with some steamed frozen green beans in garlic.